falseywinchnet/SDRSharp-Cleanup-Plugin/README.md

 #### NOTE
 I forgot to make this abundantly clear.
-DO NOT USE NINR if you value the squelch.
+DO NOT USE the other denoisers if you value the squelch.
 Only use a hanning window if you value the squelch.
 The squelch will NOT WORK correctly when less than 1200hz of bandwidth are considered.
-The more uniform and wideband the noise you provide(by setting your filter wider) the better the squelch will work
+The more uniform, correct, and wideband the noise you provide(by setting your filter wider) the better the squelch will work
 The squelch does not at this time work in AM mode, only SSB modes.